Urban-Meteorology-Reading/GQF-PYQGIS3/README.md

 GQF for PYQGIS3

 ## Introduction
-This is a PYQGIS3 ported version of [GQF](https://umep-docs.readthedocs.io/en/latest/processor/Urban%20Energy%20Balance%20GQ.html), which now only works in the python console of QGIS3 (tested with QGIS 3.4 and 3.6.2 under macOS 10.14.4).
+This is a PYQGIS3 ported version of [GQF](https://umep-docs.readthedocs.io/en/latest/processor/Urban%20Energy%20Balance%20GQ.html), which now only works in the python console of QGIS3.

+NOTE: tested with **QGIS 3.4 and 3.6.2 under macOS 10.14.4**.

 ## Usage
 1. launch QGIS 3 and open its python console.